DuPage County, Illinois: National Laboratories

 Fermilab, which has the world's second-highest-energy particle accelerator, is in Batavia, where it straddles the border between Kane and DuPage counties.

 Argonne National Laboratory, one of the United States government's oldest and largest science and engineering research laboratories, is in unincorporated, southeast DuPage County.
 Both laboratories conduct tours of their facilities.

 Arts and culture

 Architecture

 The 31-story Oakbrook Terrace Tower in Oakbrook Terrace, designed by Helmut Jahn, is the tallest building in Illinois outside of Chicago.
 The Elmhurst Art Museum is housed in a Mies Van Der Rohe building.
 There is a Frank Lloyd Wright house in Elmhurst.
 Bochasanwasi Akshar Purushottam Swaminarayan Sanstha, a conservative Hindu sect, has built BAPS Shri Swaminarayan Mandir Chicago, a large, intricately carved, marble temple in Bartlett.
 There are some Sears Catalog Homes in Downers Grove and Villa Park.
 The Byzantine-style clubhouse of the Medinah Country Club is also an architectural highlight of the county.
 Lombard is home to over thirty Lustron prefabricated steel homes.

+Showcasing the county’s prehistory, the Perry Mastodon, excavated in Glen Ellyn in 1963, is visible on display at Wheaton College.
+In 1977, a 13,000 year old mammoth was excavated in Roy C. Blackwell Forest Preserve.